tyml/extensive-grammar-language/SPEC.md

 Thus a *Unicode Printable Character* can be any unicode character excluding the surrogate block and the C0 and C1 control codes with the exception of a few whitespace characters.

-Besides, for *Unicode Grammers*, the following *ASCII Strings* are valid *Expressions*:
+For *Unicode Grammers*, the following *ASCII Strings* are valid *Expressions* too:

 * `#xN` where `N` is a hexadecimal integer.
 Is matched by the *Unicode-String* that represents a single character whose code point is `N`.
 Leading zeros in `N` are insignificant.

 * `[a-zA-Z]`, `[#xN-#xN]`
-Is matched by any *Unicode-Strings* that represent a single character with a value in the range(s) indicated (inclusive).
+Is matched by *Unicode-Strings* that represent a single character with a value in the range(s) indicated (inclusive).
 Only *Unicode Characters* that fall into the ASCII range can be used within the *Expression String*.
 When referring to a *Unicode Character* that does not, the code point notation can be used.

 * `[abc]`, `[#xN#xN#xN]`